zbob256/Sorting-Algorithm-Race/README.md

 [sorting algorithms to relax/study to](https://www.youtube.com/watch?v=vr5dCRHAgb0)

 However, I thought it was lacking the ability to race.
-And it randomizes the array differently for each sorting algorithm in this video, meaning you couldn't just compare the sort time it tells you in the top left corner.

 I also wanted to see how different sorts handle different ranges and amounts of data.
-Would one sort always be on top if I ranked them by time, no matter the array that is passed to the sorting algorithm?
-Or would they be different?
-A clear example of this is how Counting sort thrives when the range of integers is small, and there is a high amount of elements.
+Would one sort always rank first?
+How much effect does varying these aspects of the data actually cause?

-Later on, I uncovered more resources similar to this: [Toptal Sorting Algorithms](https://www.toptal.com/developers/sorting-algorithms) and [Sound of Sorting](https://github.com/bingmann/sound-of-sorting).
+Later on, I uncovered more resources similar to the video: [Toptal Sorting Algorithms](https://www.toptal.com/developers/sorting-algorithms) and [Sound of Sorting](https://github.com/bingmann/sound-of-sorting).

 ## Observations
 Through running my program, a few things stood out to me:
 - Intro sort, which has a lot of logic in deciding which sort to use, placed lower on very small datasets since more simpler ones got straight to the point and avoided more complex optimizations.
 - Non-caomparitve sorts such as Radix Sort, Bucket Sort, and Counting Sort remained dominant over large datasets, which makes sense due to their linear time.
-- With very small datasets, like 256 for example. the top 5 is almost random.
+- With smaller datasets, the top ranked algorithms are almost impossible to predict.
 This is because at this number of elements, the randomness more greatly effects how each algorithm sorts.
-You need a larger dataset for the sorting algorithms to differentiate themselves from each other, sort of like the law of large numbers.
+You need a larger dataset for the sorting algorithms to differentiate themselves from each other, sort of similar to the idea in the law of large numbers.
+- With a higher neatness, the slower algorithms benefit the most, except Selection sort, because it still goes through roughly the same amount of checks when finding the next element to select.

 ## Dependencies
 - C++